cyber-prags/Movie_Review_Prediction/README.md

 4. **Text Pre-processing:** The `reviewText` column is pre-processed to enhance text quality by removing stopwords, URLs, HTML tags, numbers, or apostrophes using regular expressions (regex).
 This ensures a better quality of text data for analysis and faster convergence during modeling.

-5. **Missing Data Imputation:** Missing values in columns with less than 30% missing data are imputed using appropriate strategies.
+5. **Missing Data Imputation:** Missing values in columns with less than 30% missing data are imputed using appropriate strategies like 'most frequent' ,'median', 'mean'.

+6. **Encoding Data**: Data was encoded using **LabelEncoder**

 ## Feature Engineering Steps